Sierrahart/pymol_sterimol_visualization/README.md

 # pymol_sterimol_visualization
-Visualization of MORFEUS sterimol arrows in PyMOL
+Visualization of MORFEUS sterimol arrows in PyVista and PyMOL